-5.2 Verifying the Type of the Preprocessor Directives that causes the Syntax Errors

-The C preprocessor is expressive enough so that we can encompass any code snippet.
-Developers can annotate part or a complete syntactical unit using preprocessor directives.
-For example, the if statement in Figure 11 represents a complete annotation, since the preprocessor completely encompasses the statement.
-As another example, Figure 10 presents the #ifdef directive that separates the parameters of the mch_open function call.
+5.2 Verifying the Type of the Preprocessor Directives that causes the Syntax Errors statement in Figure 11 represents a complete annotation, since the preprocessor completely encompasses the statement.
+As another example, Figure 10 presents the #ifdef directive that separates the parameters of the mch\open function call.
 In this case, it is an incomplete annotation [6].